clusterlink-net/clusterlink/website/content/en/docs/main/tutorials/bookinfo/index.md

 {{% /tab %}}
 {{< /tabpane >}}

-To remove the privileged access policy use he following command:
+To remove the privileged access policy use the following command:

 {{< tabpane text=true >}}
 {{% tab header="File" %}}